rogerpadilla/prouter/README.md

 prouter is inspired from the Router components of [Backbone](http://backbonejs.org/#Router), [Aurelia](http://aurelia.io/get-started.html) and [Express](http://expressjs.com/guide/routing.html).

-Web applications often provide linkable, bookmarkable, shareable URLs for important locations in the app.
-Until recently, hash fragments (#page) were used to provide these permalinks, but with the arrival of the History API, it's now possible to use standard URLs (/page). prouter provides methods for routing client-side pages, and connecting them to actions and events; for browsers which don't yet support the History API ([pushState](http://diveintohtml5.info/history.html) and real URLs), the Router handles graceful fallback and transparent translation to the fragment version of the URL ([onhashchange](https://developer.mozilla.org/en-US/docs/DOM/window.onhashchange) and URL fragments).

-**During page load, after your application has finished creating all of its routers, be sure to call _Router.history.start()_, or _Router.history.start({pushState: true})_ to route the initial URL**.

 Install it:
 ``` bash
 npm install prouter --save